- Prompt engineering is transitioning is moving towards interface design — defining how humans control AI through text.

 E --> A

-This loop operationalizes the “invisible interface.”
+This loop operationalizes the interface.
 Where UX designers run A/B tests, prompt engineers run consistency@k or failure@p95 metrics — evaluating how stable outputs remain across model updates or paraphrased inputs.

 Prompt engineering is often misrepresented as finding magic incantations.
 In practice, high-performing teams formalize prompts like API contracts, not charms: